 Our team of knowledgeable food editors reviews each recipe we receive.
 They look for fresh ideas, new spins on old favorites and dishes that just plain sound irresistible.
 They also consider practical factors, like whether a recipe uses readily available ingredients and is simple enough to make at home.

 Recipes that make the first cut move along to the Taste of Home Test Kitchen.

 3. Expert Cooks Test the Recipe

 Our on-site Test Kitchen is an impressive sight, with gleaming stainless counters, 22 ovens, 10 stovetop ranges, 20 stand mixers and over 5,000 small appliances and prep tools.
 (Take a tour of the Test Kitchen here!)
-But the heart of the kitchen is our culinary team, which includes test cooks, prep cooks and a culinary assistant who keeps the pantry stocked and organized.
+But the heart of the kitchen is our culinary team, which includes test cook and prep cooks who keep the machine running.
 Every member of the team comes to Taste of Home with a professional food background, with specialties ranging from pastry to food science.
-(Meet our team-and learn their favorite recipes!)

 The cooks in the Test Kitchen meticulously prepare each recipe the food editors send their way.
 Testing every step, they ensure the amounts, equipment, temperature and method are accurate.
 If something doesn’t work or could work better, they make adjustments until the recipe is right.

 Twice a day, the Test Kitchen hosts a tasting panel.
 Cooks bring between six and 10 prepared recipes, and a group of hungry taste testers evaluates them.
 Our goal, always, is to make the recipes the best they can be.